-Should that not be the case, then the ACLS Registrar can request the candidate to resubmit, providing the candidate with instructions for improvement, so that the work ofthe IHCP can proceed smoothly.
+Should that not be the case, then the ACLS Registrar can request the candidate to resubmit, providing documentation.

-The candidate will be provided, by the ACLS Registrar, the appropriate web link to transfer documentation.
+The candidate will be provided, by the ACLS Registrar, the appropriate web link to transfer appropriate file layout, and general fit for purpose as detailed in the ACLS IHCS - Candidate Application

-Initially, the ACLS Registrar will conduct a review of all the documentation to ensure its' completeness, appropriate file layout, and general fit for purpose as detailed in the IHCS - Candidate Application - competence, taking into account the candidate's relevant academic qualifications and practical experience.
+Initially, the ACLS Registrar will conduct a review of all the documentation to ensure its' completeness, competence, taking into account the candidate's relevant academic qualifications and practical experience.

-Instructions.
+- Instructions.